IGITUGraz/L2L/doc/intro.rst

 Trajectory
 ----------

-The Trajectory is a container that is central to the pypet simulation library.
+The Trajectory is a container that is central to the simulation library.
+This concept is borrowed from `PyPet
+<https://pythonhosted.org/pypet/>`_.
 To quote from the PyPet website:

     The whole project evolves around a novel container object called trajectory.
 A trajectory is a container for parameters and results of numerical simulations in python.
 In fact a trajectory instantiates a tree and the tree structure will be